jtsternberg/Google-Analytics-Top-Content-Widget/readme.txt

 == Changelog ==

+= 1.6.7 =
+* Fixes "PHP Fatal error: Class 'Yoast_Api_Google_Client' not found" errors when trying to save posts with the shortcode.

 = 1.6.6 =
 * Use `url_to_postid()` to properly fetch a post ID from a url.
 [Support thread](https://wordpress.org/support/topic/gatcw-plugin-posts-not-displayed-when-permalinks-do-not-contain-post-slug).